 When is it offered?

-The GRE revised General Test is given year-round at computer-based test centers in most locations around the world.
+- The GRE revised General Test is given year-round at computer-based test centres in most locations around the world.
 Appointments are scheduled on a first-come, first-served basis.

-How many times can one take the GRE?
+How many times can you take the GRE?

 How is the GRE designed?

-GRE is now a multi-stage or adaptive by section test.
-This means that how you perform on the first verbal reasoning section will determine the difficulty level of the second verbal reasoning section.
-The same goes for math.
+- GRE is now a multi-stage or adaptive by section This means that how you perform on the first Verbal Reasoning section will determine the difficulty level of the second Verbal Reasoning section.
+The same goes for Quantitative Reasoning.